Microsoft Patent Hints at Plan for Foldable Tablet-Phone Device | NewsFactor Network

 Microsoft Patent Hints at Plan for Foldable Tablet-Phone Device

-With competitors like Lenovo and Samsung already showing prototypes for foldable or bendable mobile computing devices, Microsoft is working on a few innovations of its own.
+With competitors like Lenovo and Samsung already showing prototypes for foldable or bendable mobile computing devices, Microsoft has also started working on a few innovations of its own.

 In one application filed with the U.S. Patent and Trademark Office, Microsoft described a portable device with flexible hinges that could allow it to be folded into different forms depending on whether it's used as a phone or mini-tablet.